Our machine is an MZ-1090 and has two drums, which allows it to print two colors in a single pass.

 Our Risograph reliably accepts paper weights between 50# text and 80# cover.
 We do offer many papers, but we are happy to try out a new stock.

 When looking to purchase paper for your project, keep in mind Risograph ink primarily dries by absorption, so the paper must be uncoated.
-Paper that has a tooth works best.
-Please feel free to bring a sample for us before buying to make sure it will work.
+Paper that has a little bit of a tooth works best.
+Please email is a link or bring a sample for us before buying to make sure it will work.

 You will be using our online Digital Storefront submission process.
-Below are general guidelines and a link to instructions on file naming and file upload with the DSF interface.
+Below are general guidelines and instructions on file naming and file upload with the DSF interface.
 Please refer to our How To Booklet for greater detail and tips and tricks for files set up.

 For print, artwork should be: